overflocat/CS-766-Project-Webpage/index.md

 </p>

 Technically, the pixels inside an image will be grouped into different regions according to the part dictionary, and all part dictionary could be learned automatically during the training process.
-For simplicity we won't too much details about this paper here.
+For simplicity we won't mention too much details about this paper here.
+If you are interested in this part, you can watch Zixuan's presentation later, since this paper is accepted by CVPR 2020 as an oral paper.

 #### Combine Two Ideas Together